uzairahmedkayani/user-dashboard-using-react-and-redux/README.md

 # React + Redux

 This projects main aim and requirements are:
-Create a small React application that allows users to:
+A small React application that allows users to:
-View a list of users
+- View a list of users
-Click on a user to see their profile
+- Click on a user to see their profile
-View that user’s posts
+- View that user’s posts
-Edit profile information via a form
+- Edit profile information via a form
-Use routing to navigate between views
+- Use routing to navigate between views
-Manage state using Redux
+- Manage state using Redux
-Use Redux Thunks for async API calls
+- Use Redux Thunks for async API calls

 Prerequisites
 Node.js, npm installed